 How many years is acupuncture school?

-Completing a master’s degree in acupuncture takes about three years.
-It’s important to select a college that is accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
-The Won Institute of Graduate Studies is the only acupuncture college in Pennsylvania that is accredited nationally by the ACAOM and regionally by the Middle States Commission on Higher Education, which ensures candidates for the program will receive a quality education with the ability to obtain licensure.
+Completing a Master’s degree in acupuncture takes about three years.
+It’s important to select a college that is accredited by the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM).
+The Won Institute of Graduate Studies is the only institution in Pennsylvania that is programmatically accredited by the ACAHM and regionally accredited by the Middle States Commission on Higher Education, which ensures candidates for the program will receive a quality education with the ability to obtain licensure.

 How does the cost of acupuncture school compare to schooling for similar health-related professions?

-The cost of acupuncture programs vary across the country and the general range is typically $30,000 to $40,000.
-At the Won Institute it’s estimated that the one-year cost for the three-year, full-time Acupuncture Studies program is a little over $21,000 annually.
+The cost of acupuncture programs vary across the country.
+At the Won Institute, it’s estimated that the one-year cost for the three-year, full-time Acupuncture Studies program is a little over $21,000 annually.
 This includes tuition, fees and estimated costs for books.
 You can check out the cost of our tuition and fees here.
-The total licensure costs in Pennsylvania will run about $2,180.

-A two-year Doctor of Physical Therapy (DPT) program at a local college in Pennsylvania can cost $105,000, according to Griffith, and tuition for chiropractic schools can run in the same price range.
+A two-year Doctor of Physical Therapy (DPT) program at a local college in Pennsylvania can cost $105,000, according to Program Chair Benjamin Griffith, and tuition for chiropractic schools can run in the same price range.

 Can I get tuition assistance for acupuncture school?

 The Won Institute meets the criteria for participation in the Federal Student Financial Aid program.
 Learn more about our tuition and financial aid assistance.
 Additionally, the Won Institute offers the Institutional Aid Scholarship, a merit and need-based scholarship awarded to select members of the incoming class of students in the Acupuncture Studies and Chinese Herbal Medicine Certificate programs.

 What type of certification do I need once I graduate?